Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

             Performance Testing - Measures how fast and stable the system is under load (e.g., 1000 users login at once).

             Security Testing - Checks if the system is protected against attacks, data leaks, unauthorized access, etc.

+**2. Non Functional Testing**  - Non-Functional Testing checks how well the system performs rather than what it does.

+It focuses on things like speed, usability, reliability, and capacity — not the actual features.